-EyeforTravel recently announced that over 60% of travel brands now include Instagram in their marketing mix – and that’s exactly why in the vacation rental industry, Instagram can no longer be ignored.
-For any budding owner looking to make waves (and attract guests) on social media – you’d better start thinking visually.
+The way Instagram has impacted travel marketing has significantly increased.
+In fact, over 60% of travel brands now include Instagram in their marketing mix – and that’s exactly why Instagram should be used as a marketing tool in the vacation rental industry.
+For any budding owner looking to make waves and attract guests on social media – you’d better start thinking visually.

-Our list of 50 tips (carefully organized into easy-to-follow sections) will help you to get you started.
+Our list of 55 tips carefully organized into easy-to-follow sections will help you to get you started.
 You’ll soon be able to use the social network to drive engagement and ultimately, boost rental bookings.

-First things first, you’ll need to have an Instagram Business Account before you proceed any further.
-To download the application on your device, and sign up by following the instructions.
+First things first, you’ll need to set up an Instagram Business Account.
+Download the app on your device, and sign up by following the instructions.

 Taking bookings and payments over the internet makes for a convenient experience for both sides.
 Guests are happy their accommodation request is processed quickly and owners are pleased to have the nights blocked out of their calendar.

 Tip: Use a free tool like LightWidget to embed your Instagram feed directly into your website!
-It will automatically refresh every 24 hours to make sure your newest content shows up.
+It automatically refreshes every 24 hours to make sure your newest content shows up.

 Instagram is all about the aesthetic, so it’s wise to have some kind of idea about the types of images you’re going to post before you actually start doing so.
-Capterra suggests for hotels to stop relying solely on scenery, and show off their unparalleled guest experience – something which vacation rental owners can easily tap into.
+According to Capterra, hotels should stop relying solely on scenery, and show off their unparalleled guest experience – something which vacation rental owners can easily tap into.

 So in between showing off crystal clear waters or postcard-perfect snow-capped mountains, sprinkle in some pictures of your unbeatable amenities, crisp bedding with plumped up pillows, or even guests enjoying a special event in your space.